Cataract Surgeryin Los Angeles

 The most common cataract surgery complications to be aware of include:

-• Posterior Capsule Opacification (PCO): Sometimes called a "secondary cataract," PCO occurs when the thin membrane behind your new lens becomes cloudy weeks or months after surgery.
-It is the most frequently reported post-operative issue, but easily and painlessly treated in our office with a quick YAG capsulotomy laser procedure that restores clear vision in minutes.
+- Posterior Capsule Opacification (PCO): Sometimes called a "secondary cataract," PCO occurs when the thin membrane behind your new lens becomes cloudy weeks or months after surgery.
+It is the most frequently reported post-operative issue, but it is easily and painlessly treated in our office with a quick YAG capsulotomy procedure that restores clear vision in minutes.

-• Infection: Endophthalmitis, a serious eye infection, is rare but possible.
-Our surgical team follows strict sterile protocols to keep this risk as low as possible, and antibiotic eye drops prescribed after surgery provide an additional layer of protection.
+- Infection: Endophthalmitis, a serious eye infection, is rare but possible.
+Our surgical team follows strict sterile protocols to minimize this risk, and antibiotic eye drops are prescribed after surgery to provide an additional layer of protection.

 The vast majority of patients experience none of these complications and enjoy clear, comfortable vision shortly after their procedure.
 Choosing an elite, experienced surgical team is the single most important factor in achieving enviable outcomes safely.